buscaroli/nvim/README.md

 - leader a:     add page to harpoon
 - C-e:          toggle quick menu
-- C-h           switch to file 1
+- C-h:          switch to file 1
-- C-t           switch to file 2
+- C-t:          switch to file 2
-- C-n           switch to file 3
+- C-n:          switch to file 3
-- C-s           switch to file 4
+- C-s:          switch to file 4

 ### LSP